-If you own a website, it’s inevitable that at some stage you will need to transfer files from your computer to your server.
+If you have a website, it’s inevitable that at some stage you will need to transfer files from your computer to your server.
 This includes uploading or downloading images, media files (e.g. videos and audios), PDF documents, zipped files, even WordPress themes or plugins.

 - How to set up a Browser-based FTP client,